Home » Dinner Recipes » Chicken » Shrimp Curry

 What Does Curry Taste Like

-Curry offers a unique blend of spice and somewhat sweet from the coconut milk.
-Depending on the type of curry you will get will depend on spices used.
+Curry offers a unique blend of spice and a somewhat sweet flavor from the coconut milk.
+Depending on the type of curry you get will depend on the spices used.

-For my shrimp curry, I use a mix of turmeric, cardamom, fennel seed, curry powder, and salt and pepper.
+For my shrimp curry, I use a mix of turmeric, cardamom, fennel seed, curry powder, salt, and pepper.
 The combination of these spices creates a flavorful and easy curry dish to give you that Indian inspired dish.

 Is Curry Healthy To Eat

-This is a lightened up version of Indian chicken curry so that you won’t have the added fat like some versions.
-All recipes are tasty when eaten in moderation of course.
+This is a lightened-up version of my Indian chicken thigh curry so that you won’t have the added fat like some versions.
+All recipes are tasty when eaten in moderation, of course.

 hand pouring measuring cup of coconut milk into skillet for shrimp curry